 My Tools for Healing:

-Simple Tools to Help Overcome Anxiety and Depression
+Tools to Help Overcome Anxiety and Depression

 Here is a specific example on how I’ve used journaling to help overcome anxiety: